siddhant4583agarwal3/cookiecutter-python/README.md

 3. Set up CI secrets in GitHub settings of this repo, `secrets and variables`/`actions`, and click `New repository secrets`.

+4. Change python version in `Dockerfile`, `.pre-commit-config.yml` and CI/CD workflows if necessary.

 then you are ready to go.

 For existing projects